lkoepsel/Dashboard/README.md

 * **data/index.html**: each card requires a card section, similar to *card_n*, find one that is similar...
 * **data/script.js**(optional): if the sensor or dial requires an event, you will need to add javascript code to manage it in the script.js file.
 ### 220217: Using canvas-gauges
 The [canvas-gauges](https://github.com/Mikhus/canvas-gauges) library is great for embedded projects.
-There are two files which are not in the git folder and are not tracked.
+There are two files which are not in the git folder and are not tracked, *gauge.min.js* and *gauge.min.js.map*.
+Both of these files are in the root directory of the canvas-gauges release.
+Download the latest from github, extract the folder and copy the two files in to the data folder.